abhinavbatra06/Prob-Stats---Homework/README.md

-Question :
+Question : 1

+1. (Three random variables) If a random variable ˜ w is positively correlated with another random variable ˜ y, and ˜ y is positively correlated with a third random variable ˜ z, can ˜ w and ˜ z be negatively correlated?
+If no, prove it.
+If yes, (a) provide an example of three such random variables;
+ (b) provide a small sample of data with three variables such that the three sample correlations have this property.
+Compute and provide the data and the sample correlation matrix of your data

-5. (Temperature) The table in tempature.csv includes the average temperatures of each month at different locations (longitude and latitude).
+Question : 5  : (Temperature) The table in tempature.csv includes the average temperatures of each month at different locations (longitude and latitude).
  (a) Create a scatterplot of latitude and longitude of the 2000 locations (using a natu ral choice of which variable to assign to the x-axis.)
 Calculate the minimum and